juancabe/sensor-proyect/sensor-server-axum/README.md

 - [x] Methods that should accept url params aren't
 - [x] Refactor so that API Endpoints return API Path
-- [ ] Add better log information for the endpoints
+- [x] Add better log information for the endpoints
+- [ ] Export bindings to TS

 ## Main dependencies